aptabase/aptabase/README.md

 This repo is for bug tracking, feature requests and discussion about Aptabase.
 Feel free to open an issue or start a discussion if need help or have something to ask.

-These are the SDKs currently available (✅), as well se the ones we plan to build (❓).
+These are the SDKs currently available (✅), as well as the ones we plan to build (❓).

 If you're interested on a specific SDK, please follow the link and upvote it so I can focus on the ones that are most requested.

 - ✅ [Tauri](https://github.com/aptabase/tauri-plugin-aptabase)
 - ✅ [Flutter](https://github.com/aptabase/aptabase_flutter)